10 Best AI Agent Frameworks Compared (2026)

 #7 Pydantic AI – Type-Safe Agents

 Pydantic AI takes a different angle: structured, validated outputs.
-Built on top of the beloved Pydantic data validation library, this framework ensures your LLM outputs conform to defined schemas.
+Built by the Pydantic team, this framework ensures your LLM outputs conform to defined schemas using Python’s native type annotations.

 Key Features